flame/blis/docs/Discord.md

 ## Joining the BLIS server

 The BLIS community consists of a number of "channels" within a single Discord "server."
 The BLIS server, however, is not public and cannot be found via the Discord directory service.
-Therefore, you'll need a special invite link in order to join.
+Therefore, you'll need an invite link in order to join.

-Once you've deciphered the link from the [previous section](#obtaining-the-invite-link), follow these steps in order to join the BLIS server:
+The easiest way to obtain an invite link is by deciphering the link from the [previous section](#obtaining-the-invite-link).
+Once you have reconstructed the link and copied it to your clipboard, follow these steps in order to join the BLIS server:

 *NOTE: We recommend executing these steps using a desktop web browser.
 Once you've joined the BLIS server, you can proceed to use your client(s) of choice (mobile app, desktop app, or web browser).*

-1. Log in to Discord.
+1. Log in to the [Discord website](https://discord.com).
 2. Once logged in, on the left-hand side of the UI, click on the button with the "+" symbol.
 This will bring up a dialog asking if you want to create a server.
 3. At the bottom of the dialog, there will be a section asking, "Have an invite already?"
 Click the button below it labeled "Join a Server".
-4. Copy and paste the invite link into the prompt and click "Join Server".
+4. Paste the invite link into the prompt and click "Join Server".
 5. This should bring up a dialog stating that you've been invited to join the BLIS server.
 Click on "Accept Invite".
 This will trigger a new dialog informing you that your account has been updated with the invitation.

 That's it!
 Now that you've joined our server, please consider introducing yourself in `#general`!
 We love hearing about how application developers and end-users are using BLIS.